 Think about conditions like sleep apnea or restless leg syndrome — each one can wreak havoc on your sleep routines and, by extension, your physical and mental health.
 Sleep apnea, for example, causes unexplained breathing pauses during sleep, leaving you with fragmented rest, relentless daytime fatigue, and a higher risk of cardiovascular problems.

-The National Institutes of Health (NIH) is a fantastic place to start for more resources and insights on better sleep.
+The National Institutes of Health (NIH) is a great place to start for additional resources and insights on improving sleep.
 They offer a wealth of information on sleep disorders, including practical advice for enhancing sleep and various treatment options.

 A disrupted sleep pattern can lead to various unsettling symptoms that can significantly impact daily life.